 The IT networking world is evolving rapidly: The new universe of cloud and mobility can neither be built nor scaled on the network architectures of the past.
-Gartner Research VP analyst Lawrence Orans and distinguished VP analysts Joe Skorupa and Neil MacDonald have authored a new report, The Future of Network Security Is in the Cloud.
+Gartner Research VP analyst Lawrence Orans and distinguished VP analysts Joe Skorupa and Neil MacDonald have authored a new report, The Future of Network Security Is in the Cloud (registration required).
 (Skorupa and MacDonald had also authored the earlier report Market Trends: How to Win as WAN Edge and Security Converge Into the Secure Access Service Edge.)
 From my perspective, Secure Access Service Edge (SASE) represents a new, visionary market paradigm.

 These works are seminal.
 I believe Orans, Skorupa, and MacDonald have defined a new cloud service architectural model and technology market that will resonate with most Fortune 2000 CTOs and CIOs.
 There just wasn’t a clear definition of this massive shift to edge computing until SASE.

 SASE goes well beyond the disruption of MPLS with SD-WAN, or hardware appliances with cloud, or applying Zero-trust principles.
 Orans, Skorupa, and MacDonald write of IT leaders protecting their enterprise environments with “software-defined secure access”: